SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Highlights from nanjIyar‘s introduction

-AzhwAr says to emperumAn “Like you have created these dhEvas etc (celestial beings, humans, animals, plants etc) to have their own qualities, you should make me enjoy with pleasing words and mind, speech and body that is attached to you”.
+AzhwAr says to emperumAn “Just like you have created these dhEvas et al (celestial beings, humans, animals, plants etc) to have their own qualities, you should make me enjoy with pleasing words and mind, speech and body which are attached to you”.